Magia i Miecz

 Magia i Miecz (/pl/; Magic and Sword) was a Polish magazine dedicated to RPG games.
-It was the first and longest existing magazine of this type in the country.
 It was published in 1993–2002 by Wydawnictwo MAG.
 It was a precursor of RPG in Poland and was influential in propagating and popularizing RPGs in the state.
 In 2014 the rights for the name was bought by Kuźnia Gier publisher and the magazine as again available for a few years.

 Years 1993–2002

 The founders and first editors of the magazine were people related to Nowa Fantastyka - Jacek Rodek and Darosław j.
 Toruń.
 The graphics inside were a responsibility of Jarosław Musiał.

 Because of a lack of Polish-language RPG games at the time, the first issues were dedicated to RPG system Kryształy Czasu (pol.
 Crystals of Time) - unpublished, but popular at the time in the community.
 It was created by Artur Szyndler.

-Beginning with the 3rd issue, the magazine had a section titled Clan of Strategic Games' Afficianados, edited by Wojciech Zalewski.
-Dedicated to people interested in strategic board games it offered explaining the rules, scenarios of battles and printed on the last page maps and tokens needed to play the issue's strategic problems.
-After WOjciech Zlaewski resigned because he became the editor in chief of "Staregia i Taktyka" magazine, since the issue 16 on the pages of the section appeared the promotional material for Polish fantasy wargame Verturia.
-The section disappeared beginning in issues 19-20.

-The focus of the magazine was shifting with years, gradually extending to the news from RPG games market, wargames, collectible card games, LARPs, short stories, reviews of games and books, historical articles and connect loosely related to RPGs.
+The focus of the magazine shifted over the years, gradually extending to the news from RPG games market, wargames, collectible card games, LARPs, short stories, reviews of games and books, historical articles and connect loosely related to RPGs.
 The list of people related to Magia i Miecz includes Artur Szyndler, Andrzej Sapkowski and Tomasz Kołodziejczak, and it featured texts written by Krzysztof Piskorski, Anna Brzezińska, Jacek Komuda, Michał Studniarek, Ignacy Trzewiczek and others.

 Until the issue 71, the magazine was published in a format A4, since issue 72 in format C5.
 The most thick issue had 208 pages (nr.
-91-92) and its cost was 15 PLN.
+91–92) and its cost was 15 PLN.
 Until 2002 there were 104 issues of Magia i Miecz (some of them double).